ASethi77/musical-octo-parakeet/docs/_posts/2017-04-04-blog-post-one.markdown

 #### Minimum Viable Action Plan

 Design a model to identify where key points of a bill exist within a document, specifically what problems the bill is trying to address as well as what *key* changes it's proposing to address those problems.
 It's also necessary to create a model that can summarize each of those points and "translate" them into layman's terms.
 As a starting point, we can look at existing algorithms for creating summaries from excerpts of text, such as SMMRY, as well as TF-IDF-based models for mapping complex language to easier-to-parse equivalents.
+Once this is complete, we can focus on more generative models for replacing complex text with simpler phrases, rather than using an individual-word-based substitution scheme.

-Stretch goals: Design a way to generate simplified translations of complex language in bills without relying on bill excerpts + synonym substitution.
-Another stretch goal could be taking advantage of a bill's document structure, such as cross-references for definitions, explanations, etc. for better simplifications.
-Finally, it would interesting to consider the possibility of making a more generic language simplification model that can be transferred to other domains beyond bills or legal text.
+Stretch goals: One stretch goal could be taking advantage of a bill's document structure, such as cross-references for definitions, explanations, etc. for better simplifications.
+It would also be interesting to consider the possibility of making a more generic language simplification model that can be transferred to other domains beyond bills or legal text.

 #### Challenges
 One problem we forsee is that bills have lots of domain-specific text.
 Finding a way to make a model that creates good results despite all the domain-specific language will be an interesting challenge to explore.